-The Charles Schwab Corporation Code of Business Conduct and Ethics ("Code") complements and reinforces our Guiding Principles and Our Purpose, Our Vision and Our Values.
+The Charles Schwab Corporation Code of Business Conduct and Ethics ("Code") complements and reinforces our Guiding Principles and Our Purpose, Our Vision, and Our Values.

-It outlines the ethical conduct we must demonstrate to deliver our Through Clients' Eyes strategy while retaining the trust and meeting the high expectations of our clients, stockholders, colleagues, communities and everyone with whom we do business.
+It outlines the ethical conduct we must demonstrate to deliver our Through Clients' Eyes strategy while retaining the trust and meeting the high expectations of our clients, stockholders, colleagues, communities, and everyone with whom we do business.

-The Code details our commitment to the highest standards of ethical conduct and compliance with all applicable laws, rules and regulations and applies to all of us - every employee, officer, and director of The Charles Schwab Corporation and its subsidiaries (collectively "Schwab" or the "Company").1
+The Code details our commitment to the highest standards of ethical conduct and compliance with all applicable laws, rules, and regulations, and applies to all of us-every employee, officer, and director of The Charles Schwab Corporation and its subsidiaries (collectively "Schwab" or the "Company").1 Any waiver of the Code for executive officers, senior financial officers, or directors may be made only by the Board or the appropriate Board committee and will be promptly disclosed publicly as required by law or stock exchange regulations.

-While the Code outlines ethical conduct expectations to guide us in adhering to the letter and spirit of the laws, rules and regulations that apply to our business, there is additional detailed information included in the Company's corporate policies and in business unit policies and procedures (collectively "Company Policies").
+While the Code outlines ethical conduct expectations to guide us in adhering to the letter and spirit of the laws, rules, and regulations that apply to our business, there is additional detailed information included in the Company's corporate policies and in business unit policies and procedures (collectively "Company Policies").
 Each of us is responsible for reviewing the Code and Company Policies that apply to our work and business unit, and each of us is expected to uphold the Code and Company Policies in our daily activities.

-We are all expected to exercise good judgment, apply ethical principles, raise questions and seek guidance when in doubt.
-The trust of our clients, stockholders, communities and other business partners depends on it.
+We are all expected to exercise good judgment, apply ethical principles, raise questions, and seek guidance when in doubt.
+The trust of our clients, stockholders, communities, and other business partners depends on it.

-1Associated persons of Independent Branch Services ("IBS"), third-party service providers and members of our contingent workforce are expected to demonstrate ethical behavior consistent with the Code.
+1Associated persons of Independent Branch Services ("IBS"), third-party service providers, and members of our contingent workforce are expected to demonstrate ethical behavior consistent with the Code.